-I acknowledge that the above items and quantities were delivered to this contract site.
+I acknowledge that the above items and quantities were delivered to this contract site and that all above items were at the proper temperature upon arrival.
 I did complete the necessary portioning/crediting information.
 Child Nutrition (CN) labels, product formulation statements, and/or recipes are available for all combination food items or other applicable components.

-Signature of Preparer I acknowledge that the above items and quantities were delivered to this contract site.
-INSPECTION DELIVERY: Was the food delivered in a safe/sanitary method? or No Were food temperatures proper?
-Yes or No
+Signature of Preparer

+INSPECTION DELIVERY: Was the food delivered in a safe/sanitary method?

+Yes

+or

+No

+Were food temperatures proper?

+Yes

+or

+No